 The pulp can be composted, but do it in a long-term bed that you’re not likely to be messing in soon.

 8. Fill your spray bottle with about 5 oz of the tea.
 My husband does like to use it a little stronger, so he does 10 oz.
 But 5 is plenty.
 Fill the rest of the bottle with fresh distilled water.
-We opt not to use chlorinated tap water making this tea so as not to kill any beneficial enzymes.
-Alterntively, if you have a lot of area to cover, try using one of these sprayers.
+We opt not to use chlorinated tap water to make this tea so as not to kill any beneficial enzymes.
+Alternatively, if you have a lot of areas to cover, try using one of these sprayers.
 It will make your task much easier.
-The sprayer is also great to work with this folliar feed to help build up your plants to make them healthier which lends them to less infeststation.
+The sprayer is also great to work with this foliar feed to help build up your plants to make them healthier which leads them to less infestation.

 9. Store out of the reach of children or silly adults.
-We wash our utensils in hot soapy water and let them soak for awhile before putting into the dishwasher.
+We wash our utensils in hot soapy water and let them soak for a while before putting them into the dishwasher.

 OW!
 I picked my nose while doing this and now my head is on fire!!!!!!!!